Pierre de Coubertin: Reviving the Olympic Games

+De Coubertin believed strongly that both art and sport should be featured at the Olympics, and in 1904, he wrote the following in the French newspaper Le Figaro: "The time has come to take the next step, and to restore the Olympiad to its original beauty.
+In the high times of Olympia, the fine arts were combined harmoniously with the Olympic Games to create their glory.
+This is to become reality once again."

 President of the International Olympic Committee

-The 1906 Summer Olympics revived the momentum, and the Olympic Games have come to be regarded as the world's foremost sports competition.
+Coubertin became the second president of the IOC in 1896 with the Paris Olympics of 1900 being the first Games he oversaw as president.
+He made a major advancement for Olympic recognition by bringing hosting the 1906 Summer Olympics in Athens, which generated increased attention and participation at the Games.
+Since that time, the Olympic Games have come to be regarded as the world's foremost sports competition.
 Coubertin created the modern pentathlon for the 1912 Olympics, and subsequently stepped down from his IOC presidency after the 1924 Olympics in Paris, which proved much more successful than the first attempt in that city in 1900.
 He was succeeded as president, in 1925, by Belgian Henri de Baillet-Latour.
+During his tenure as president, Coubertin finally succeeded in having art competitions included as part of the Olympic Games, something he had advocated for since the founding of the IOC.
+Much of the funding for the IOC came from Coubertin personally.
+In fact, he depleted his wealth so much through these donations that he struggled financially at the end of his life.

 Years later Coubertin came out of retirement to lend his prestige to assisting Berlin to land the 1936 games.
 In exchange, Germany nominated him for the Nobel Peace Prize.
 The 1935 winner, however, was the anti-Nazi Carl von Ossietzky.

 Personal Olympic success

-Coubertin won the gold medal for literature at the 1912 Summer Olympics for his poem Ode to Sport.
-Coubertin entered his poem 'Ode to Sport' under the pseudonym of Georges Hohrod and M. Eschbach which were the names of villages close to his wife's place of birth.
+Coubertin won the gold medal for literature at the 1912 Summer Olympics for his poem "Ode to Sport," which was the first time the arts competitions were included at the Games.
+Coubertin entered the poem under the pseudonym of Georges Hohrod and M. Eschbach which were the names of villages close to his wife's place of birth.
+Below is an excerpt: O Sport, delight of the Gods, distillation of life!
+In the grey dingle of modern existence, restless with barren toil, you suddenly appeared like the shining messenger of vanished ages, those ages when humanity could smile.

 Les Débrouillards

-Following Francisco Amoros' ideas, De Coubertin developed a new type of utilitarian sport: "les débrouillards". (the "resourceful men") from 1900.
+Following Francisco Amoros' ideas, De Coubertin developed a new type of utilitarian sport: "les débrouillards" (the "resourceful men") from 1900.